salsify/goldiloader/README.md

 ## Custom Preloads

-In addition to preloading relations, you can also define custom preloads directly in your model.
-The only requirement is that you need to be able perform a lookup for multiple records/ids and return a single Hash with the ids as keys.
+In addition to preloading relations, you can also define custom preloads by yourself in your model.
+The only requirement is that you need to be able to perform a lookup for multiple records/ids and return a single Hash with the ids as keys.
 If that's the case, these preloads can nearly be anything.
 Some examples could be:

 - simple aggregations (count, sum, maximum, etc.)
 - more complex custom SQL queries
 - external API requests (ElasticSearch, Redis, etc.)
-- relations with primary_keys stored in a `jsonb` column
+- relations with primary keys stored in a `jsonb` column

 Here's how: